Artexety/inflatecpp/README.md

 ---
 ## Usage
 First, you need to include all source files given in this repository to your project.
-Then include "decompressor.h" in your code and you are done.
+Then include "decompressor.h" in your code and you are ready to go.

 You can use the "decompressor.h" as follows: